Technical Comparison

 | Docker containers | Yes (compose, container, image) | Via puppetlabs-docker | Via docker cookbook | Yes (docker modules) | Via dockerng | No |

-Vigo has 73 built-in resource types covering the core system administration needs.
+Vigo registers 68 built-in resource types (agent/src/runner/mod.rs::build_executors, excluding the test-only mock) plus a user-supplied custom executor for 69 total, counting platform variants (reboot vs reboot_windows, etc.) once each as the operator writes them.
 Puppet has the deepest built-in resource coverage.
 Ansible has the widest (cloud, network, containers) through its module ecosystem.
 Vigo's custom executor JSON protocol allows extending coverage without modifying the agent binary.

 Package management depth